schabrolles/postgreSQL_4_POWER/README.md

 The purpose of this Git repository is to provide access to the latest postgresql packages for POWER  architecture.

-This repo contains Source files needed on some Power specific patches (like: 16MB hugepagesize support) to rebuild your own packages by yourself.
+This repo contains Source files needed to rebuild your own packages by yourself; and some Power specific patches (like: 16MB hugepagesize support).

 Link to compiled binary packages for Ubuntu and Redhat are provided in this Readme.
 Source files used to build the packages comes from the official postgresql.org website (http://apt.postgresql.org) plus additional patches for optimization (like: 16MB hugepagesize support).

-Note: We are currently working with the postgresql community to provide ppc64/ppc64le postgresql packages directly from their website (postgresql.org).
+Note: We are currently working with the postgresql community to provide ppc64/ppc64le postgresql packages directly from their website ([postgresql.org](http://postgresql.org)).

 ## Access to Ubuntu .deb binary packages